N0N0CE/Smooth-Mouse/README.md

 decay_factor (between 0 and <1) Define the decay strengh.
 0 would be no smoothing, near 1 would be a very strong one.
 Pratical values are around 0.9

-(*) To find the key or button code, press it when the program is running, it should be ouputed on the console window.
+(*) To find the key or button code, press it when the program is running, it should be ouputed to the console window.

 ### Notes: